 When I heard this, I knew it was time to get VERY serious about how I teach geography.
+These type of misconceptions show why structured, engaging geography lesson plans are essential.

-Your students in upper grades, need to have fun and engaging lessons about geography.
+Upper elementary students need fun and interactive geography lessons.
 It’s the foundation of Social Studies.
 I found that students learn about the oceans and continents when it is in context.
-So just don’t have students memorize a list of names.
-I guarantee they will forget it.
-Make geography meaningful!

 Teaching your students basic geography does not have to take a long time.
 You can easily teach it in a week.
 Here are some simple ideas to get you started.